Near Field Communication (NFC)

 The NFC API does not provide methods to directly enable or disable the NFC adapter of the device.
 When NFC is required, you must request the built-in Settings application to let the user enable or disable NFC.

-To enable or disable the NFC service:
+To enable or disable the NFC service, follow these steps:

 1. To get the default NFC adapter, use the getDefaultAdapter() method and prepare an ApplicationControl object (in mobile and wearable applications) to request the NFC switching operation: